aydangoon/cis192-project/README.md

 - `numpy`: to easily manipulate and organize metrics data to be sent to the frontend.
 - `pandas`: to store spotify-authenticated users who have pending, or completed match invites as well as the compatibility results of those matches.

+### Running the app

+Unfortunately you can't run the app because its directly tied to my spotify developer account :( But I've attached a video explaining how it works.